Putnam-like dataset summary: LLMs as mathematical competition contestants: Abstract

 \section{Abstract}

 In this paper we summarize the results of the Putnam-like benchmark published by Google DeepMind.
-This dataset consists of 96 original problems in the spirit of the Putnam Competition and 576 solutions of LLMs.
-We analyse the performance of models on this set of problems to verify their ability to solve problems from mathematical contests.
+This dataset consists of 96 original problems in the spirit of the Putnam Competition and 576 solutions generated by LLMs.
+We analyze the performance of models on this set of problems to verify their ability to solve problems from mathematical contests.
+We find that top models, particularly Gemini 2.5 Pro, achieve high scores, demonstrating strong mathematical reasoning capabilities, although their performance was lower on problems from the 2024 Putnam competition.
+The analysis highlights distinct behavioral patterns among models, including bimodal scoring distributions and challenges in providing fully rigorous justifications.

 \begin{nouppercase}

 \end{nouppercase} {\underline{B. Bieganowski, R. Skiba, D. Strzelecki, M. Topolewski}}{ \underline{Putnam-like Dataset Summary}}